Betterez/breaker/README.md

 ### Other Helpful Functions ###

 * `Breaker.open?/1` takes a breaker and returns a boolean, asking if it is open (won't allow network flow)
-* `Breaker.error?/1` takes a response and returns a boolean, asking if the response was some sort of error (Status Code of 500, timeout, `Breaker.OpenCircuitError`)
+* `Breaker.error?/1` takes a response and returns a boolean, asking if the response was some sort of error (Status Code >= 400, timeout, `Breaker.OpenCircuitError`)
 * `Breaker.trip/1` sets the breaker's status to open, disallowing network flow.
 * `Breaker.reset/1` sets the breaker's status to closed, allowing network flow.